Bachelor of Arts or Bachelor of Science degrees with a major in biology.

 Additional requirements for the major include:

-First-year students who plan to major in biology are encouraged to enroll in Biology 15 (Introduction to Biology) during the fall semester of their first year.
+First-Year Students: First-year students who plan to major in biology are encouraged to enroll in Biology 015 (Introduction to Biology) during the fall semester of their first year.
 Students have the responsibility to develop their program of study and review it with their faculty advisor in biology.

 Students planning to complete a B.S. in Biology should obtain a copy of the full description of the B.S. requirements from their advisor or the department office by their sophomore year.